osrf/gazebo_tutorials/guided_a/tutorial5.md

 ## Make a pull request

 It's time to put your code through code review.
-You will request that the Gazebo team pull your changes into the official repository through a "pull request".
+You will request that the Gazebo-classic team pull your changes into the official repository through a "pull request".
 Here is the list of pull requests currently open for Gazebo:

 [https://github.com/osrf/gazebo/pulls](https://github.com/osrf/gazebo/pulls)